Hi, I'm Jane, I’m a mindful strength and movement coach, and a trauma informed embodied resilience expert.

 I am in my groove when connecting with clients and bearing witness to their evolution, healing and growth.
 Having spent the last twenty years being curious about wellness and trauma, I have learned how to move from surviving to thriving and how to ride the waves with more skill, while exploring many paths to healing along the way with tenacity as one of my key strengths.
 Through the work I do with others, I am grateful to have found my purpose; sharing my voracious appetite for personal and professional learning.

 My “but why not?” zest for life led me to horseback riding with moments of pure transcendence when a majestic creature carries me over a jump and I completely surrender control for a moment.
 I have a healthy addiction with buying interesting toys for my studio; particularly repurposing unconventional items for nervous system regulation and trauma recovery.
-I welcome clients to stop in to give their psoas a shake.
 I might even show you how to play the nose flute; something I incorporated into a comedy sketch and created a whole character around this instrument.
-When I am not riding, shaking or making others laugh, you can find this dignified culture vulture out and about experiencing some of the best of Toronto art and performance.
+When I am not riding or making others laugh, you can find this dignified culture vulture out and about experiencing some of the best of Toronto art and performance.